Collards Manual

 [function] COLLARDS::COLLARDS/COMMAND

 NAME: collards - A static site generator USAGE: collards [global-options] [<command>] [command-options] [arguments ...]
-OPTIONS: --help display usage information and exit --version display version and exit COMMANDS: build Build a collards site. serve Live reload changed site files and serve them locally. deploy Sync build output to the server specified in .collards.
+OPTIONS: --help display usage information and exit --version display version and exit COMMANDS: build Build a collards site. serve Live reload changed site files and serve them locally. deploy Sync build output to the server specified in .collards. help Display help for collards.
 AUTHORS: Brit Butler LICENSE: MIT

 4.2 The Build subcommand